cchesser/java-perf-workshop/docs/content/docs/memory/gc.md

  -jar java-perf-workshop-server/target/java-perf-workshop-server-1.1.0-SNAPSHOT.jar server server.yml
 ```

+{{% alert title="JDK9+ Tip" color="info" %}}
+In higher versions of the JDK, you can enable gc logging without having to restart the JVM.

+* See [this github gist](https://gist.github.com/thomasdarimont/f89fc79491241af7a064e1b3ca2757a9) for more details.
+{{% /alert %}}

 ### Parsing the log

 For parsing the logs, we are just going to show a simple approach using [R](https://www.r-project.org/) to parse the